First on CNN: Jessie Liu resigns from Treasury after pulling nomination - The Media HQ

 Trump’s decision to abruptly withdraw her nomination was directly related to her previous job.

 When Trump and government officials considered accepting Liu’s nomination as Treasury Secretary for Terrorism and Financial Crimes, a key factor in the talks was how the U.S. Attorney General had led it.
-The problem was not that she necessarily did something wrong, a person familiar with the thinking said, but that she no longer did anything to get involved in these cases.
+The problem was not that she necessarily did something wrong, a person familiar with the thinking said, but that she didn’t do anything to get involved in these cases, although it is not clear what scope she would have had.

+Liu was appointed Minister of Finance for Terrorism and Financial Crimes in December.
+Previously, she headed the U.S. law firm, which oversaw the persecution and sentencing of Trump’s longtime political advisor until Attorney General William Barr replaced her last month.
+She also led the team that worked on convicting Trump’s former deputy campaign manager, Rick Gates.

+Fox Business presenter Lou Dobbs, one of Trump’s onlookers, accused Liu on Tuesday of softening her office case against a former senate assistant who was convicted of sensitive leaks, and suggested that she had contributed to “cover up” its connections to the origins of the Russia investigation.
+Both of Dobbs’ claims have been presented without evidence.